Embdsys/Motion_detecting/README.txt

-CameraDetect.py >>> Looks for colors and if its too dark it prints out "camera blocked" CameraStatus.py >>> Is an example on how to detect if the camera is in use MotionDetector1.py >>> Looks for motion by comparing 2 grey masks
+CameraDetect.py >>> Looks for colors and if its too dark it prints out "camera blocked" CameraStatus.py >>> Is an example on how to detect if the camera is in use MotionDetector1.py >>> Looks fqor motion by comparing 2 grey masks